thgh/vercel-sapper/README.md

 Contributions and feedback are very welcome.

 This project aims to enable developers to deploy to Vercel with minimal config.
 New features should be in line with other builders like [now-next](https://github.com/zeit/now/tree/master/packages/now-next).
-Please see the [Vercel Developer Reference](https://github.com/zeit/now/blob/master/DEVELOPING_A_RUNTIME.md) for more info.
+Please see the [now Developer Reference](https://github.com/zeit/now/blob/master/DEVELOPING_A_RUNTIME.md) for more info.